 If you’re looking to strengthen your coaching impact on clients and curious to learn more about your inner observer, check out our current programs and course offerings here.

-Jennifer is a member of Newfield Network’s Alumni Committee and a 2018 graduate of Newfield’s Coaching for Personal & Professional Mastery Program.
+Jennifer Connelly, NCC, ACC, is a member of Newfield Network’s Alumni Committee and a 2018 graduate of Newfield’s Coaching for Personal & Professional Mastery Program.
 Jennifer serves as CEO of Triple W Forum LLC, a personal and leadership development organization.
 As a certified coach and consultant, she leads retreats, workshops, keynote sessions, and provides team and one-to-one leadership development coaching both in the US and internationally.